Matthew-Krueger/www.matthewkrueger.com/www/content/post/20240501-getting-started-with-gpg-generating-keys/index.md

 offloading these keys to physical security keys later, as well as talk about how to actually use the keys to do cool things like encrypting and decrypting messages.
 We'll also upload our key to a keyserver.

+> While human written and reviewed, portions of this were generated using Generative AI.